What is the StartEngine Compliance process?

 Companies that have launched their campaigns, and subsequently had a possible violation discovered may also be terminated and have all outstanding investments cancelled and refunded.
 The company may also be liable to existing investors for any funds already received.

-How does the review process work once I submit my campaign?
+How does the compliance process work once I submit my campaign?

-StartEngine Review begins once you’ve completed all the information in your campaign on-boarding tabs and you click the “Submit” button.
-This adds the Company to the Review queue, and prompts the StartEngine Compliance Team to conduct a review.
+StartEngine Compliance begins once you’ve completed all the information in your campaign on-boarding tabs with your Onboarding Manager and team.
+Your Onboarding team will assist you in submitting your information to our Compliance team.
+This process adds the Company to the Review queue, and prompts the StartEngine Compliance Team to conduct a review.

 - If the information you provided is accurate and complete, you will be approved by StartEngine compliance team for preparation of filing to the SEC.